+This interdisciplinary workshop serves as a meeting ground for those who work on the ancient world at Yale, and is an important forum that allows sustained conversation about a common theme.
 The workshop meets once a month during the academic year, and is supplemented by the core graduate seminar in the Archaia: Yale Program for the Study of Ancient and Premodern Cultures and Societies.
 Presenters include Yale faculty and graduate students, as well as occasional visiting professors.
 The chronological scope of the seminar extends over the first millennium BCE and up through the premodern period; issues of reception are also considered.

 Schedule 2016–17.
-All meetings start at noon; locations will be announced.
+All meetings start at noon in Phelps 402.
 A light lunch is served.

 For supplementary materials for the seminars: check the Archaia website.